microsoft/weblogic-on-azure/coherence/README.md

    * In the window pops from right, choose weblogic-cafe-managed-identity-`<your suffix>`, then click "Add"
    * Ensure the managed identity is selected.
 * Click Next.
+* In "DNS Configuration", leave "Configure Custom DNS Alias?" with `No` selected.
+* Click Next.
 * In "Database" use these values
    * Toggle "Connect to DataBase" to `Yes`.
    * For "Choose database type", from the dropdown menu, select the option for "Azure Database for PostgreSQL".